Parking for people with disabilities (blue badge parking)

 Apply for a disabled parking bay Toggle accordion

 To apply for a disabled parking bay please download and complete the application form below.
 You can upload the completed application using the button below; Please note, this will open an email client where you will need to attach your completed application and any supporting documents.

 Apply for a disability permit (blue badge)

 The blue badge scheme is for drivers or passengers with severe mobility problems.
 It aims to provide greater access to parking spaces.
-To apply for or renew a Blue Badge or for further information.
+Apply for or renew a Blue Badge or for further information.
 This will take you to the Hertfordshire County Council’s website and away from the current page.

 Apply for a free disabled resident parking permit